onap/vnfrqts-requirements/docs/Chapter7.rst

    Technology Independent and Technology Specific records sections of the data model.

--  Technology Independent Records: This version of the document specifies the model for Fault, Heartbeat, State Change, Syslog, Threshold Crossing Alerts, and VF Scaling\* (short for measurementForVfScalingFields) records.
+-  Technology Independent Records: This version of the document specifies the model for Fault, Heartbeat, State Change, Syslog, Threshold Crossing Alerts, and VNF Scaling* (short for measurementForVfScalingFields – actual name used in JSON specification) records.
 In the future, these may be extended to support other types of technology independent records.
 Each of these records allows additional fields (name/ value pairs) for extensibility.
    The vendors can use these vendor-specific additional fields to provide additional information that may be relevant to the managing systems.

 -  Technology Specific Records: This version of the document specifies the model for Mobile Flow records, Signaling and Voice Quality records.
-In the future, these may be extended to support other types of records (e.g., Network Fabric, Security records, etc.).
+In the future, these may be extended to support other types of records (e.g. Network Fabric, Security records, etc.).
 Each of these records allows additional fields (name/value pairs) for extensibility.
 The VNF vendors can use these VNF-specific additional fields to provide additional information that may be relevant to the managing systems.
 A placeholder for additional technology specific areas of interest to be defined in the future documents has been depicted.

 |image0|